FrostySLr/LCPR-Jetson/README.md

 # License Plate Recognition System using Jetson Nano with Computer Vision and OCR
 ## Description
 This project is a smart license plate detection and recognition system using Jetson Nano, Vehicle Loop Detector, and a USB Webcam.
-In this project, I use NoMachine to share the screen of the Jetson Nano on my laptop (which is what the USB Wi-Fi adapter is for)
+In this project, I use NoMachine to share the screen of the Jetson Nano on my laptop (which is what the USB Wi-Fi adapter is for)<br/>
 However, it will also work if connected to a monitor or TV.
 I will be using Faster R-CNN for license plate detection and PaddleOCR for text extraction from the plate.
 ## Components
 **MicroComputer**